marxin/texi2rst-generated/sphinx/install/configuration.rst

   of those optional packages should determine the actual supported offloading target set rather than the GCC configure-time selection.

-.. option:: --with-hsa-runtime=pathname

-  If you configure GCC with offloading which uses an HSA run-time such as AMDGCN but do not have the HSA run-time library installed in a standard location then you can explicitly specify the directory where they are installed.
-The :option:`--with-hsa-runtime`:samp:`={hsainstalldir}` option is a shorthand for :option:`--with-hsa-runtime-lib`:samp:`={hsainstalldir}` /lib and :option:`--with-hsa-runtime-include`:samp:`={hsainstalldir}` /include.

 .. option:: --enable-cet

   Enable building target run-time libraries with control-flow